 The M.A. in Religious Studies attracts a variety of applicants including recent Religious Studies graduates who have not yet decided on their careers, graduates in other fields who have an interest in religion, and local professionals who wish to expand their horizons by pursuing graduate studies in Religion.
 While some graduates of this program may choose to apply for Ph.D. studies in Religion at Duke, application to the Ph.D. program is a separate process.
 No guarantees for admission to the Ph.D. program are granted or implied by completion of the M.A.
 Program in Religious Studies.
-Writing samples are not required, but if applicants wish to include one, it should be between 10 and 20 pages long and be attached in the "additional information" section of the application.
+Writing samples are not required for the M.A. in Religious Studies, but if applicants wish to include one, it should be between 10 and 15 pages long.

 30 Units of Credits Achieved One of Two Ways:

 - 8 courses (24 units)

 - 2 research components (6 units)

 - The 2 research components are devoted to research carried out under the supervision of a Department of Religious Studies faculty member.

 - A Master's thesis must be defended before an examination committee of 3 members of or more.
 (A Department faculty member will serve as the chair of this examination committee.)

 Research Paper Option